A panoramic photo of the Saint Marys River as viewed from Wildlight. A panoramic photo of the Saint Marys River as viewed from Wildlight.

 New public schools

-Nassau County School District rates as the #2 district in the state.
+Nassau County School District rates as the #3 district in the state.
 Even so, it has wrestled with overcrowding as the County has grown in population.
 Opened in 2017, Wildlight Elementary is the County’s first new school built in the last 20 years.
 Originally designed for 600 K-5 students, the school was expanded in 2021 to make room for another 200.
-Current enrollment stands at more than 1,000 students, fewer than 100 of which come from the Wildlight community.
+Current enrollment stands at more than 1,000 students.

 In DSAP2 we’ve set aside land for five additional school sites: three elementary, one middle school and one high school.